 Remote workers get this a lot.
 Some complain that they barely get any feedback from their boss, until said boss has some criticism for them.

-To keep your workers motivated, it’s important that you acknowledge a job well done.
-I know you’re busy, but it only takes a minute to give your workers’ praise.
+To keep workers motivated, it’s important that you acknowledge a job well done.
+I know you’re busy, but it only takes a minute to give workers praise.

 A simple “I appreciate all the hard work you do, and the quality of your last work was outstanding!” can suffice.
 They’ll really appreciate it, and it will encourage them to keep coming up with the goods.

 Even Steve Jobs, a man widely said to be a straight-shooter who treated staff badly on occasion, knew the importance of giving praise to his staff.

 How can you effectively lead and manage workers when you are not organized?